skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 room?
 Inside his room?

 They reserve every room in the inn except one.
-This means that when Noreeno shows up they know which room he’ll be in.
+This means that when Noreeno shows up they know which room he'll be in.

 Evening closes in, and as they hoped he shows up and checks into room 4, which they left open.
-His bodyguards aren’t around.
+His bodyguards aren't around.
 Perhaps they are staying outside the village, or rooming at the local barracks.
-If the Queen was correct and he’s traveling with a half dozen men, then it would be unlikely they would fit in the inn, even if the party hadn’t grabbed all of the other rooms.
+If the Queen was correct and he's traveling with a half dozen men, then it would be unlikely they would fit in the inn, even if the party hadn't grabbed all of the other rooms.
 The party remains hidden in their rooms until nightfall.

-At midnight they gather outside of Noreeno’s window.
+At midnight they gather outside of Noreeno's window.
 Enoch casts silence on the area and Thordek smashes in the window (which makes no sound because it falls within the radius of the silence spell).
 He crawls in and finds Noreeno asleep in his bed, undisturbed.
-Just for safety, Thordek gives Noreeno a couple of good whacks with his mighty hammer, to make sure he doesn’t wake up.
+Just for safety, Thordek gives Noreeno a couple of good whacks with his mighty hammer, to make sure he doesn't wake up.
 He then tosses the magistrate out the window and they drag him out into the woods north of town.
 They manage to pull all of this off without rousing the town watch.

 > I thought they would waylay him on the road, but instead they bust
 > in on him at night.
-I’m not the sort of DM to punish players for
+I'm not the sort of DM to punish players for
 > being clever or for finding holes in my plans, so this was easier
 > than I anticipated.

 They drag Noreeno out of town and tie him to a tree.
-They remove his ring and Thu’fir buries it nearby.
+They remove his ring and Thu'fir buries it nearby.
 Then they wake him up.

 > Now, I had no interest in roleplaying a torture session, which was
 > the next step here.
-I’m too squeemish for that.
+I'm too squeemish for that.
 So I had Beck (an
-> NPC who was with the party) do the “asking” while everyone else
+> NPC who was with the party) do the "asking" while everyone else
 > stood at a distance.
 >
 > I had the players list all the questions they wanted answered.
 I
 > assumed Beck was going to inflict as much pain on Noreeno as
 > possible, short of killing him.
-Hitpoints aren’t really suitable for
+Hitpoints aren't really suitable for
 > this, so I came up with a little ad-hoc system of intimidate checks
 > for Beck vs. willpower saves for Noreeno.
 If he failed the save, he
 > would answer one of the questions.
-Each time he “won” the willpower
+Each time he "won" the willpower
 > save and resisted talking, he would then have to make a forititude
 > save to stay alive through the susequent nastyness.
 I ran through
 > the list of questions over and over until he failed three forititude